Once again, President Biden has reversed the immigration course taken by the Trump Administration regarding the Temporary Protection program.

 Nearly 20 years old, Honduras TPS and Nicaragua TPS are two of the longest-standing TPS programs.

-Temporary Protected Status is one such example.
+Somalia Temporary Protected Status Update

 Temporary Protected Status For Somalia is our country’s oldest TPS program.
 Yet, conditions have not improved enough for Somalis to return safely to their homeland.